Do Ignition Interlocks Have Lasting Effects on Sobriety?

 Another PIRE study found that how often a driver failed a breath test during the interlock program was a good predictor of whether or not the driver was re-arrested for another DUI offense.

-While not conclusive proof, these studies do suggest two reasons why ignition interlock programs are useful beyond the obvious one of preventing a driver from operating a vehicle while impaired:
+While not conclusive proof, these studies do suggest two reasons why ignition interlock programs are useful beyond preventing a driver from operating a vehicle while impaired:

-- Ignition interlocks might well have a lasting effect on some offenders’ behavior
+- Ignition interlocks might well have a lasting effect on drinking behavior

-- Monitoring of offenders’ use of the interlocks might provide valuable predictors of future behavior
+- Monitoring ignition interlock use might provide valuable predictors of future behavior and suggest helpful ways to intervene with those who struggle